One Donald I’m sad to see go

 It says a lot for the more measured performances by Anya Taylor-Joy and Tom Burke that they manage to make their presences felt, and Hemsworth doesn’t walk away with the film.

 With so many good elements, then, why do I feel Furiosa is less effective than Fury Road?
-Well, it’s rather too long and, while earlier parts of the film are languidly paced, there’s rather too much happening, too much Machiavellian scheming and double-crossing going on, in its later stages.
+Well, it’s a bit too long and, while earlier parts of the film are languidly paced, there’s rather too much happening, too much Machiavellian scheming and double-crossing going on, in its later stages.
 Also, the franchise’s long-term fans will be frustrated that the war between Dementus and Irmmortan Joe, when it finally arrives, is represented only by a brief montage and a voice-over from the History Man.
 Instead, the film’s focus becomes personal.
 It zooms in on Furiosa pursuing and confronting Dementus over her mother’s long-ago murder.
 I can see what Miller was trying to do, and respect his bravery in doing it, but I’d have preferred things to end with a bigger bang.

 Still, after seeing it a few days ago, I haven’t stopped thinking about Furiosa.
 Things about it that didn’t occur to me in the cinema have occurred to me since.
 For example, the nature of Praetorian Jack’s relationship with Furiosa is kept vague and at the time I wasn’t sure if it was supposed to be a romantic one.
 Now I see him more as being a father-figure to her, which nicely fills the void left by her mother’s death.
 I also appreciate, with hindsight, how the script uses peaches – yes, peaches – as a motif.
 Furiosa is seen picking them at the start, her mother gives her a peach-pit as a memento shortly before she dies, and the same pit has a bearing on what Furiosa does to Dementus at the end (at least, according to the story she tells the History Man).